sdevikar/cpp/alexander_stepaniv/notes/notes_alexander_stepaniv.md

   - Therefore, the function should take the begin and the end of an iterator

 - What should this function return?
   - We could return the element itself.
 But if we do that, we will only know what the element is.
-That means
+That means:
     - We can't delete that element from the range
     - We can't know what's after it or before it
     - There's a dilemma of what to return when the range is actually empty